 The natural antiseptic properties of this essential oil are very beneficial.
-It can be used for cleansing cuts and wounds.
+It can be used for cleansing cuts and wounds, as it helps inhibits bacterial infection.
 It also helps to keep bacteria from being a problem in open sores.

 It Is Antibacterial

 Many people use this oil to stop bacterial infections.
-It inhibits the growth of bacteria and kills it directly.
-This is a property that can be of benefit for individuals who suffer from bacterial infections in the throat, nose, ears, genitals, colon, urethra, intestines, and even on the skin.
+It inhibits the growth of bacteria and kills them directly.
+This is a property that can be of benefit for individuals who suffer from bacterial infections in the throat, nose, ears, genitals, colon, urethra, intestines, and skin.

 Since it is an antibacterial agent, it inhibits bacteria from forming into an infection.
-Many different essential oils can fight against E. coli and the Vancomycin-resistant Enterococci strains of bacteria, including eucalyptus, mint, sage, rosemary, Juniper, thyme, and clove.
-When you compare all of the oils that were tested, however, it was found that sage and thyme essential oils were the most effective at fighting those strains of bacteria.
+Many different essential oils can fight against E. coli and the Vancomycin-resistant Enterococci bacteria strains, including eucalyptus, mint, sage, rosemary, juniper, thyme, and clove.
+However, when you compare all of the oils that were tested, it was found that sage and thyme essential oils were the most effective at fighting those strains of bacteria.

 It Promotes Digestion

-Digestion is a primary part of who we are, and it is a major bodily function.
-Properly digesting food is an important part of our health.
-If we don't digest our food properly, it can lead to many health problems.
+Digestion is a primary part of who you are, and it is a major bodily function.
+Properly digesting food is an important part of your health.
+If you don't digest your food properly, it can lead to many health problems.

 It Is A Natural Disinfectant